philbuchanan/Gutenberg-Grid-Blocks/readme.txt

 * Plugin submitted to plugin repo

 == Upgrade Notice ==

+= 5.7.0 =
+Uses block API v2 and adds column span and column offsets to block grid items.

 = 5.6.4 =
 Added horizontal orientation to InnerBlocks component of row and block grid blocks.